copasi/sbmodelr/tests/README.md

  - invalid GraphViz files
  - synaptic coupling in compartment connections
  - parameter noise that results in negative values that should be non-negative

+ **3. bug samples** with numbers 1000 to 1500

+ These tests are created to replicate a bug.
+After the bug is fixed, they will be useful to test for regressions.